Yehan20/yehan-frontend-assessment-irusri-group-ab/README.md

 ## Features

 - CRUD functionalities of Todo's
+- Display different messages for different todo operaitons ex if all todos complete you get congratulations.
 - User authentication and authorization using Bcrypt and formik and yup
 - Notifies users authentication and actions by alerts
 - Sorting by various fields (full name, age, and date)